 Research Hours and Use Policies

-Starting June 1, the Archives will be closed to the public on Wednesdays.
+The Archives is closed to the public on Wednesdays.
 No phone, in-person, or email reference services will be provided while the Archives is closed to the public.

-Inquiries received on Wednesdays will receive a response within two business days.
+Inquiries received on Wednesdays will receive a response within two weeks.

 Contact Archives reference staff to begin your research.
 Please provide a short statement of your research needs, including the approximate date or time period, personal or other names, and suggested search terms.

 New!
 Now you can also search our catalog and request an appointment to view bookmarked results!